wpendl99/.github/profile/webServices/endpointTesting/endpointTesting.md

 Tests:       1 failed, 1 total
 ```

-We can then fix our test by rewriting so that the expected value matches the provided value.
+We can then fix our test by rewriting it so that the expected value matches the provided value.

 **store.test.js**